olliebrownlow/pig-latin-rails-backend/README.md

 ### Testing

 From the root directory, run `rspec`.
-The coverage is currently 97.82%
+The coverage is currently 98.20%

 ### Edge cases

+- As there is a uniqueness validation for the English parameter set in the model, the same phrase cannot be stored twice.
+This keeps the db de-cluttered but means that in the create and update methods something still needs returning so that the user can happily submit already saved phrases for instant translating.
-- Edge cases are dealt with in the frontend by restricting what can be sent in axios requests.
+- Most other edge cases are dealt with in the frontend by restricting what can be sent in axios PUT and POST requests.
+These edge cases are described in the [frontend README](https://github.com/olliebrownlow/pig-latin-react-frontend/blob/master/README.md).

 ### If I could start over..

-The implementation neglects to categorise the inputted terminology into relevant categories (Health & Safety, Hazardous Substances etc.).
+The implementation neglects to organise the inputted terminology into relevant categories (Health & Safety, Hazardous Substances etc.).
 If I were to start over I would build in these options with a dropdown select menu next to each term inputted.
-The select menu would allow the user to specify a category.
+The select menu would allow the user to specify a category with each phrase they want to translate.
 This could then be sent in POST and PUT requests requiring another column in the database (relative to the current implementation).
-This data could be used to make, for example, multiple searchable tables, one for each category, and perhaps also a joint table showing all saved items.
+This data could be used to make, for example, multiple searchable tables, one for each category, and also a joint table showing all saved items.
+I might also look at translating into [Egg Latinj](https://www.youtube.com/watch?v=5Vb98a6lUjc) for which the rules are easier but the result more comic!

 ### Screenshot

+Backend database:

 ![app](./public/jsonbackenddata.PNG)